aosabook/500lines/pedometer/chapter.md

 Where our `Processor` class did all of the work of the input data formatting and processing, our `Analyzer` class does the work of analyzing the processed data.

-TODO: Redo this entire section up to the end of measure_steps after changing the Analyzer class.

-The first thing we do in our `Analyzer` class file is pull in the Ruby math library, along with our `Processor`, `Trial`, and `User` classes.
-Then, we define two constants.

-`THRESHOLD` is the threshold value where a step is counted if the signal crosses it.
-For the purposes of this discussion, let's assume we've analyzsed numerous diverse data sets and detemined a value for the threshold that accomodated the largest number of those data sets.
-The value for threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken.
+The first thing we do in our `Analyzer` class is pull in our `Processor`, `Trial`, and `User` classes.
+Then, we define a `THRESHOLD` constant.
+For the purposes of this discussion, let's assume we've analyzsed numerous diverse data sets and detemined a threshold value that accomodated the largest number of those data sets.
+The threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken.
 A learning algorithm, if you will.

-`MAX_STEPS_PER_SECOND` is the maximum number of steps that a person can reasonably take per second if they are walking or running.
-If we notice more steps taken per second, we determine that the person is not walking or running, and the device motion is for a different reson.
-When this occurs, we don't count those steps.

 Our `Analyzer`'s initializer take a mandatory `Processor` instance because we necessarily need a data set to work with because, well, otherwise we have nothing to analyze.
 The initalizer also optionally takes a `User` and `Trial` instance.
 Note that the default values for the `user` and `trial` parameters is a new instance of each.
 Remember how those classes both had defualt values and could handle zero input parameters?
 That functionality comes in handy here.
 The initializer raises exceptions if classes other than those expected are passed in, since we can't work with incorrect class types.
 Following that, it sets the instance variables `@processor`, `@user`, and `@trial` to the passed in parameters.

-Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls the private methods `measure_steps`, `measure_distance`, and `measure_time`, in that order.
+Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls `measure_steps`, `measure_distance`, and `measure_time`, in that order.
+All three methods are kept private so that an outside class can't call them out of order.
 Let's take a look at each.

 ### measure_steps

 Finally!
 The step counting portion of our step counting app.

-`measure_steps` counts peaks and troughs through the `count_threshold_cross` method, and then sets the `@steps` variable to the average of the two.
-The `count_threshold_cross` method takes a boolean parameter to determine whether we're counting peaks or troughs.
-At the start of the method, we instantiate the following variables:
+The first thing we do in `measure_steps` is initialize two variables:

-* `count` is used to keep track of the number of peaks or troughs, which are each equivalent to a step, as we interate through our loop.
-We initalize `count` to 0.
+* `@steps` is used to count the number of steps, and is, naturally, initialized to 0 before we begin counting.
-* `index_last_step` holds the index of the last step we counted as we loop through `@filtered_data`.
-We initialize `index_last_step` to 0.
-* `threshold` uses the `THRESHOLD` constant but toggles between a negative and positive value depending on whether we're counting peaks or troughs.
-If we're counting peaks, we use `THRESHOLD` as it is, and if we're counting troughs, we use `-THRESHOLD`.
-* `min_interval` is the minimum number of samples between steps.
-This is used to prevent counting steps that are impossibly close together.
-We calculate `min_interval` by dividing our trial's sampling rate by the maximum number of steps we're allowing per second.

-The method iterates through each point in `@processor.filtered_data` to count steps.
-Let's take a closer look at the loop.
-We loop through `@processor.filtered_data`, keeping track of the value of each point in `data`, and the index in `i`.
-If our point value, `data`, is greater than or at the threshold and our previous point was below, then we're crossing the threshold.
-We can count a step here, as long as the last step was not counted too close to this one.
-We determine this by calculating the delta between `i`, and `index_last_step`, if `index_last_step` is greater than 0.
-If this delta is less than `min_interval`, then our previous step was impossibly close to this one, so we move to the next iteration of the loop without counting this step.
-If, however, our last step was far enough away, we count our step by incrementing count, and set the `index_last_step` to the current index, `i`.
-The method returns the value in `count` as the total steps taken.

-We do some error handling in `count_threshold_cross` by ensuring that steps aren't impossibly close together.
-We can go a step further (pun intended?) by counting the number of false steps, and if we have too many, avoid counting steps at all until some reasonable number of samples.
-That'll prevent any steps from being counted when the phone is shaken vigorously for a period of time.
+* `count_steps` is used for hysteresis to determine if we're allowed to count steps at a point in time, and is initialized to `true`.

+After initializing the variables, we iterate through each value in `@processor.filtered_data`.
+If the current value is greater than or equal to `THRESHOLD`, and the previous value was less than `THRESHOLD`, then we've crossed the threshold in the positive direction, and our `if` statement evaluates to true.
+Then, we check if we're allowed to count steps.
+The `unless` statement skips ahead to the next data point if `count_steps` is `false`.
+If we're allowed to count steps, we increment `@steps` by 1, and set `count_steps` to `false`.
+The next `if` statement sets `count_steps` to true when our time series has crossed the x-axis in the negative direction.
+Only then is `count_steps` reset back to `true`.
+This prevents us from counting steps two or more times for a single peak.

-There we have it, the step counting portion of our program.
+There we have it, the step counting portion of our program!
+Our `Processor` class did a lot of work to clean up the time series and remove frequencies that would result in counting false steps, so our actual step counting implentation is not overly complex.

+It's worth noting that we store the entire time series for the walk in memory.
+Our trials are all short walks, so that's not currently a problem, but we'd like to eventually be able to analyze long walks with large amounts of data.
+We'd ideally want to stream data in, only storing very small portions of the time series in memory.
+Keeping this future direction in mind, we've put in the work to ensure that we only need the current data point we're analyzing and the data point before it.
+Additionally, we've implemented hysteresis using a boolean value, so we don't need to look backward in the time series to ensure we've crossed the x-axis at 0, avoiding having to store more than two data points in memory at a time.

+There's a fine balance between accounting for likely future iterations of the product, and overengineering a solution for every conceivable product direction under the sun.
+In this case, it's reasonable to assume that we'll have to handle longer walks in the near future, and the costs of accounting for that in step counting are fairly low, so we've decided to keep it in mind for our implementation.

 ### measure_distance

 The distance is measured by multiplying our user's stride by the number of steps.
 Since the distance depends on the step count, `measure_distance` is called after `measure_steps`.
-All methods called by `measure` are kept private so that an outside class can't call them out of order.

 ### measure_time